wbadart/hdsk/README.md

-By publishing the library in a container, we open the door for developers to (for example) deploy the generated Thrift server with a single `docker` command for use in their project.
-We really want to make the barrier to entry as low as possible, and I see this as a way of lowering it.
+By publishing the library in a container, we open the door for developers to (for example) deploy the generated Thrift server with a single `docker` command for use in their projects.
+We really want to make the barrier to entry as low as possible, and I see this as a way of doing that.

 ## License